estruyf/blog-content/content/posts/2020-04-17-cypress-and-adal-flows-on-share-point.md

 comments: true
 ---

+How to use Cypress to test your SharePoint solution with an Azure AD-secured API

 In January 2020, I explained my approach to how you can make use of Cypress to test out your SharePoint solutions.
 Cypress is great to use and simple to configure.
 I like the capability of running individual tests on your local machine to verify if the solution is still working as expected once you implemented changes, and do full runs after nightly builds.

 > **Info**: Related article: [Using Cypress for end to end testing your SharePoint solutions](https://www.eliostruyf.com/cypress-testing-sharepoint-solutions/)